 On entry/exit: the pointer $comm \rightarrow p$, of type Pointer, allows you to communicate information to and from fcn, output and g.
 An object of the required type should be declared, e.g., a structure, and its address assigned to the pointer $comm \rightarrow p$ by means of a cast to Pointer in the calling program.
 E.g. comm.p = (Pointer) &s.
 The type pointer will be void with a C compiler that defines void and char otherwise.

 11: fail - NagError

 Input/Output

-The NAG error argument (see Section 3.6 in the Essential Introduction).
+The NAG error argument (see Section 2.7 in How to Use the NAG Library and its Documentation).

 6 Error Indicators and Warnings